 Sizwe Hendrick Eksteen

 Sizwe grew up in the dusty township of Protea Glen, surrounded by mines.
-He was raised by his supportive and loving grandparents who he describes as ‘wonderful’.
-He enrolled at Imbali in 2016 and graduated in 2018.
-He has a wide range of craft interests including textile design, embroidery, sewing, painting, soft-toy making and appliqué.
-Since graduating he has been specialising in pattern-construction and the manufacturing of bags.
-He has also been honing his tailoring skills.
-He has partnered with local brands and companies to manufacture innovative products and he constantly concentrates on acquiring more skills so as to better his craft.
-He would like to see his business growing to a point where he can employ many people and contribute to the reduction of crime and other social ills in his community.
+He was raised by his supportive grandparents who he describes as “wonderful”.
+He has a wide range of interests, including textile design, embroidery, sewing, painting, soft toy making and appliqué.
+He graduated in 2018 and has since focused on pattern construction, bag manufacturing and refining his tailoring skills.
+Sizwe has partnered with local brands to create innovate products and is committed to continuously expanding his skill set.
+He hopes to grow his business to a point where he can employ others and help reduce social challenges in his community.

 You can contact Sizwe on: 074 7461128.
 His email is S.H.Eksteen@gmail.com and Sizwe Eksteen on Facebook